douro river and hillside with vineyards

 I’ve had such great experiences in the past with Get Your Guide, so I decided to go with them again.

-It was the fine details of the itinerary that won me over, for example:
+It was the finer details of the itinerary that led me to choose this Douro Valley tour from Porto, like:

 • small group (mini-van size group)